aditya2907/TensorFleet/storage/README.md

 # 💾 Storage Service

-The Storage Service provides scalable, S3-compatible object storage for TensorFleet, handling datasets, models, checkpoints, and artifacts with comprehensive file management, metadata tracking, and integration with MinIO backend storage.
+The Storage Service provides enterprise-grade, hybrid storage management for TensorFleet, combining **MinIO S3-compatible object storage** with **MongoDB Atlas** for metadata, supporting datasets, models, checkpoints, and artifacts with semantic naming and comprehensive lifecycle management.

 ## 🚀 Overview

-This service acts as the centralized storage layer for all TensorFleet assets, providing RESTful APIs for file operations, bucket management, and storage analytics.
-It supports both local file storage and distributed MinIO deployments with automatic failover and redundancy.
+This service acts as the intelligent storage orchestrator for all TensorFleet assets, providing RESTful APIs for hybrid data operations, advanced metadata management, and storage analytics.
+Features **MongoDB Atlas integration** for distributed metadata storage and **semantic model naming** for better organization and discoverability.

 ## 🏗️ Architecture